Baldip-S/Data-Analytics-Intelligence-Project/README.md

 Final project for the course Data Analytics and Intelligence

-This project deals with the Garment Employee Producitivity Dataset.
+This project deals with the UCI - Garment Employee Producitivity Dataset.

 Analysis has been conducted primarily using the Alteryx platform (workflows shown in report).